inspireui/mstore/wordpress/wp-content/plugins/woo-razorpay/readme.txt

 * Switches from WooCommerce side currency conversion to Razorpay's native multi currency support.

 == Changelog ==

+= 2.4.0 =
+* Added webhook for handling refund create and change order status
+* Bug fix for cart is reset if payment fails or is cancelled
+* Tested upto WordPress 5.2.4 and WooCommerce 3.7.1

+= 2.3.2 =
+* Added RAZORPAY ORDER ID in order notes.
+* Tested upto WordPress 5.2.4 and WooCommerce 3.7.1

+= 2.3.1 =
+* Bug fix for hosted checkout.
+* Tested upto WordPress 5.2.4 and WooCommerce 3.7.1

+= 2.3.0 =
+* Support for hosted checkout.
+* Tested upto WordPress 5.2.4 and WooCommerce 3.7.1

 = 2.2.0 =
 * Adds webhook for handling subscription cancellation.